poojasharma097/poojasharma097/README.md

 * I love learning new skills and meeting new people.
 I am an excellent team player with effective communication and collaboration skills.
 * I like to solve problems and fix errors.
 I am a detail-oriented person and I keep my goals and tasks organized to maintain productivity.

-:boom: Fun Fact: National Girl Child day and my birthday are on the same day.
+:boom: Fun Fact: National Girl Child day and my birthday are on the same day. <br>
+:boom: Click [here](https://pooja-sharma-portfolio.netlify.app/) to have a look at my Portfolio.

 ## :computer: Languages
 ![C](https://img.shields.io/badge/c-%2300599C.svg?style=for-the-badge&logo=c&logoColor=white)